Ho1Ai/project-astral/README.md

 # Collapse Open-Source Team
 Yeah, it is a project by Collapse Open-Source Team.
 It is better to keep it here.
 In the beggining we had only me and designer, so I didn't mention our team in the beggining.
 Since 2025/03/15 development is active (before that this project was freezed).
 Still building this project just to make development easier

+# Join our team
+Now you can't join our team, but in the nearest future we will post a link, which would follow our Discord server, and start our project for everyone, who wanna make free and open source applications.
+Project Astral is an instrument, which could help us.

 # For people, who looks at this project
 there is some things I used in the beggining.
 You had better know about these things: